skrabbenborg/nosql-talk/README.md

 # Database Specialisation

 Welcome to my JCore specialisation.
-In this repository you can find the progress I've made on the various goals I've set.
+In this repository you can find the code I've written to become accustomed to the different database drivers.
+Also a presentation is included.
+Below you will find a brief summary of covered subjects.

 ## Database types